-- Observe instruction - Participate in or conduct a community building lesson activity - Provide assistance to individuals and small groups during instruction - Read school and classroom documents (e.g. faculty handbook, school or class newsletters, class policies, parent handouts) - Discuss students, curriculum, school and community contexts with cooperating teacher - Read and evaluate student work

-- Begin presenting lessons to small groups or whole class by mirroring the cooperating teacher, going over lessons plan in advance, observing one period (middle and secondary), then teach the next. - Meet with cooperating teacher to get feedback on instructional classroom management skills. - Identify one or more upcoming topics on which to independently plan a lesson to be taught - Teach one independently planned lesson - If required, edTPA related tasks include interviewing cooperating teacher about academic and social context, distributing and collecting signed videotape permission slips, develop a plan for when the student will videotape instruction, begin and complete plan for one to three days of instruction and signature assessments related to the edTPA.
+- Observe instruction - Participate in or conduct a community building lesson activity - Provide assistance to individuals and small groups during instruction - Read school and classroom documents (e.g. faculty handbook, school or class newsletters, class policies, parent handouts) - Discuss students, curriculum, school and community contexts with cooperating teacher - Read and evaluate student work - Begin presenting lessons to small groups or whole class by mirroring the cooperating teacher, going over lessons plan in advance, observing one period (middle and secondary), then teach the next. - Meet with cooperating teacher to get feedback on instructional classroom management skills. - Identify one or more upcoming topics on which to independently plan a lesson to be taught - Teach one independently planned lesson

-Second phase of field study: Student continues to build and develop skills in curriculum planning and implementation and plans for edTPA pilot experience if required.
+Second phase of pre-student teaching: Student continues to build and develop skills in curriculum planning and implementation.
 Student could begin teaching lessons either planned independently or by mirroring the cooperating teacher.
 Possible activities include:

-- Continue presentation of lessons by mirroring the cooperating teacher or implementing a lesson generated by the cooperating teacher. - Present independently planned lessons as appropriate. - Meet with cooperating teacher for feedback on instruction and classroom management skills. - Present an assessment activity planned by the cooperating teacher or, if appropriate, planned independently. - Identify one or more upcoming topics on which to independently plan a lesson to be taught. - Read and evaluate student work - Continue planning for additional independent lesson planning and implementation. - If required, edTPA related tasks include continued lesson planning for one to three days of instruction.
-The plan should include attention to the needs of individual learners and attention to assessment.
-Begin practicing by videotaping instruction and review to get comfortable with it.
-Practice writing lesson commentaries.
+- Continue presentation of lessons by mirroring the cooperating teacher or implementing a lesson generated by the cooperating teacher. - Present independently planned lessons as appropriate. - Meet with cooperating teacher for feedback on instruction and classroom management skills. - Present an assessment activity planned by the cooperating teacher or, if appropriate, planned independently. - Identify one or more upcoming topics on which to independently plan a lesson to be taught. - Read and evaluate student work - Continue planning for additional independent lesson planning and implementation.

-Final phase of field study: Student continues to build and develop curriculum planning and implementation and, if required and appropriate, teaches a sequence of lessons.
+Final phase of pre-student teaching: Student continues to build and develop curriculum planning and implementation and, if required and appropriate, teaches a sequence of lessons.
 Possible activities include:

-- Present independently planned lessons to small groups and whole class for a period or partial period as appropriate. - Present a sequence of lessons over several days during the same period. - Meet with cooperating teacher for feedback on instruction and classroom management skills. - Read and evaluate student work. - Begin field study reflection and develop a list of goals for growing as an educator. - Meet with cooperating teacher to discuss final evaluation.
+- Present independently planned lessons to small groups and whole class for a period or partial period as appropriate. - Present a sequence of lessons over several days during the same period.

+- Meet with cooperating teacher for feedback on instruction and classroom management skills. - Read and evaluate student work. - Begin pre-student teaching reflection and develop a list of goals for growing as an educator. - Meet with cooperating teacher to discuss final evaluation.